- Called: 2010

 Michael was appointed to as a part-time judge of the First Tier Tribunal, Property Chamber in January 2019.

 Michael has substantial experience of real property and landlord and tenant litigation.
-He is frequently instructed to provide advice to individuals involved in property disputes including: Party Wall Act appeals, contentious rights of way and rights of access, and boundary disputes.
+He is frequently instructed to provide advice to solicitors and via direct access regarding: rights of way, boundary disputes and party wall matters.

-He is also experienced in providing advice and representation to Private individuals, Housing Associations, Local Authorities, management companies in relation to service charge disputes, leasehold enfranchisement, and leasehold extension.
+He is also experienced in providing advice and representation to private individuals, Housing Associations, Local Authorities and management companies in relation to forfeiture, service charge disputes, leasehold enfranchisement, and leasehold extension.

 Michael is instructed in all areas of housing including: complex possession claims, disrepair, leasehold disputes, licensing appeals, anti-social behaviour, and disputes over tenancy deposit schemes.
 He regularly appears in the County Court and the High Court for landlords and tenants from the public and private sectors.